VAT in Czech Republic Explained: Rates, Thresholds, and Compliance

 VAT EU Reporting

-Two types of reports concerning EU supplies need to be submitted.
+Two reports on EU supplies need to be submitted.
 The first is a tax return called the recapitulative statement, known as the EC Sales list, and the second is a statistical report called Intrastat.

 EC Sales List